-About Professor Wilson
+About Dean Wilson

-As a member of the community, Prof. Wilson has provided pro bono legal services through Memphis Area Legal Services and the Community Legal Center.
+As a member of the community, Dean Wilson has provided pro bono legal services through Memphis Area Legal Services and the Community Legal Center.
 In connection with her pro bono work, Memphis Area Legal Services awarded her the Advocate Circle Award for Individuals in 2006.

 B.A., University of Arkansas, with honors; J.D., Washington University, with honors.